SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Results and Analysis

 \paragraph{Spreadsheet Preferences vs. Code and Chat Settings} In general chat settings, users prefer longer responses with richer formatting \cite{scaleai2025sealshowdown}.
 Though there is no spreadsheet feature(s) that is a direct analog to this notion of verbosity or formatting, we do find that significant features corresponding to more text, larger spreadsheets, larger notebooks, more non-empty cells, or more formatting are positively associated with higher win probabilities Table~\ref{tab:feature-effects}.
 In comparison to code generation in particular, highly rated models in \ssa are often also those that show strong capabilities in coding benchmarks, but high coding benchmark scores are not fully explanatory of \ssa rankings, nor should we assume that spreadsheet generation capability is simply a function of existing tasks.

-\paragraph{Evaluation Taxonomies} We proceed with analyses of arena results, constructing three complementary evaluation frameworks, each designed to illuminate a distinct layer of spreadsheet generation quality. \begin{description} \item \textbf{Programmatic Features:} We extract a set of 29 features spanning formula quality, formatting, and structure directly from the spreadsheet artifacts (\S\ref{subsec:decomp}), and analyze their statistical associations with arena preferences. \item \textbf{Failure Taxonomy:} we construct a \textbf{data-driven} failure taxonomy by clustering LLM-generated loss rationales (\S\ref{subsec:loss_buckets}), revealing systematic breakdown patterns not easily captured by scalar features. \item \textbf{Expert Rubric:} we apply an \textbf{expert-designed} rubric grounded in professional finance conventions (\S\ref{subsec:finance_study}), introducing domain-specific normative standards that we find are not well-reflected in crowd preferences. \end{description} Overall, we aim to capture the complexity of spreadsheet generation and its evaluation.
+\paragraph{Evaluation Taxonomies.} We use three complementary evaluation frameworks.
+(1) We extract a set of 29 \textbf{programmatic features} spanning formula quality, formatting, and structure directly from the spreadsheet artifacts (\S\ref{subsec:decomp}), and analyze their statistical associations with arena preferences.
+(2) We construct a \textbf{data-driven failure taxonomy} by clustering LLM-generated loss rationales (\S\ref{subsec:loss_buckets}), revealing systematic breakdown patterns not easily captured by scalar features.
+(3) We apply an \textbf{expert-designed rubric} grounded in professional finance conventions (\S\ref{subsec:finance_study}), introducing domain-specific normative standards that we find are not well-reflected in crowd preferences.
+Overall, we aim to capture the complexity of spreadsheet generation and its evaluation.
 Meaningful evaluation requires accounting for heterogeneous preference signals alongside the aggregate performance scores that our global arena rankings provide.